K3vinb5/Unyo/README.md

 If you are on **Windows**, you can:
 - Download the .zip, extract it and run the executable "unyo.exe"
+- Download the installer .exe, run it and follow the instructions.

 If you are on **Mac**, you can:
 - Download the .dmg, and install it just like any other mac application.